 - Handling logs

-- Reusable – The commonly used methods or utilities should be written in a common file which is accessible to all the scripts.
+- Reusable: The commonly used methods or utilities should be written in a common file that is accessible to all the scripts.

-- Independent – The scripts should be written in such a way that they are independent of each other.
-In case one test fails, it should not holdback remaining test cases (unless it is a login page)
+- Independent: The scripts should be written in such a way that they are independent of each other.
+In case one test fails, it should not hold back the remaining test cases (unless it is a login page)

-- Logger – It is good to have implemented the logging feature in the framework.
-This would help in case our scripts run for longer hours (say nightly mode), if the script fails at any point of time, having the log file will help us to detect the location and the type of error.
+- Logger: It is good to have implemented the logging feature in the framework.
+This would help in case our scripts run for longer hours (say nightly mode), if the script fails at any point of time, having the log file will help us to detect the location along with the type of the error.

-- Reporting – It is good to have reporting feature automatically embedded into the framework.
-Once the scripting is done, we can have the results and reports sent via an email.
+- Reporting: It is good to have the reporting feature automatically embedded into the framework.
+Once the scripting is done, we can have the results and reports sent via email.

-- Integration – Automation framework should be such that it is easy to integrate it with other application like continuous integration or triggering the automated script as soon as the build is deployed.
+- Integration: Automation Framework should be such that it is easy to integrate with other applications like continuous integration or triggering the automated script as soon as the build is deployed.

-Q #11) What are the different types of automation tool you are aware of?
+Q #14) What are the different types of the Automation tool that you are aware of?